AN/MPQ-4: History

-During World War II, operators or the newly introduced SCR-584 radar noticed they sometimes could see artillery shells in flight.
+During World War II, operators of the newly introduced SCR-584 radar noticed they could sometimes see artillery shells in flight.
 With considerable effort, they could follow these rounds and then manually estimate the radial trajectory.
 By looking along that path, they could see the rounds being launched and then forward that information to friendly artillery units.

 The US Army's first counter-battery radar was the AN/MPQ-10.
 This was essentially a smaller version of the SCR-584 mounted on a Bofors 40 mm gun carriage.
 Introduced in 1951, the system remained manually operated, although with a few modifications to make the operation somewhat similar.
 Tracking down an enemy mortar generally took on the order of 4 to 5 minutes, and required a number of rounds to be fired.
 The AN/KPQ-1 attempted to improve on this by using five radar antennas aimed at slightly different angles horizontally, spreading the beam out so it covered a larger area of the horizon.

 A better solution to the problem of seeing the first round had been developed by John Stuart Foster while working at the MIT Radiation Laboratory as part of a technical exchange from the Canadian National Research Council.
 The Foster scanner was a mechanical system that rapidly scanned moved a radar signal back and forth along a selected axis.
 For the counter-battery role, the beam was scanned horizontally, so any round launched across a wide angle in front of the radar would be seen as it passed through the fan-shaped beam.

 The AN/MPQ-4 was the first operational counter-battery radar to use the Foster scanner.
 It entered service in 1958, sending the MPQ-10 to secondary roles, mostly for tracking outgoing rounds from friendly artillery for adjusting fire.
 The MPQ-4 was widely used in the Vietnam War, where it was often emplaced on short wooden platforms to provide an improved view of the horizon.

 Digital electronics and passive scanning of the signal made the MPQ-4 obsolete.
 Two replacements were developed, the AN/TPQ-36 and the larger AN/TPQ-37 Firefinder systems, with the TPQ-36 undergoing extensive qualification testing between 1975 and 1979 and entering deployed service in 1982.